Last updated on April 4th, 2020

-Pot liquor, the flavorful liquid leftover after cooking down a pot of greens, is the base of this hearty soup.
+Pot liquor, the flavorful liquid leftover after cooking down a pot of greens, is the base of this hearty collard greens soup.
 It’s also chock full of tender beans and veggies.

+Pot Likker soup.
 That’s the real name of this soup.
 But how many people outside of the South know what pot likker is?
+Not many.

 Pot likker, also known as pot liquor or potlikker, is the liquid leftover after cooking down a pot of greens — collard greens, mustard greens, turnip greens.
 Greens have to cook for several hours to become tender.
 All that cooking concentrates the flavors.
 Some people drain the leftover liquid and dump it down the drain.
 Smart people know that’s where to good stuff is.